linyc74/covid_variant/README.md

 ### Dependency

 Download and install Anaconda on either Mac or Linux.
-For Windows users, Windows Subsystem for Linux works as well.
+Windows Subsystem for Linux (WSL) works as well.

 Once Anaconda is set up, install the following packages in the terminal:

     pip install pandas biopython ngslite cutadapt
-    conda install --channel bioconda fastqc bowtie2 samtools bcftools
+    conda install -c bioconda fastqc bowtie2 samtools bcftools trim-galore

+For some users, installing `trim-galore` might cause some trouble.
+Please refer to [TrimGalore](https://github.com/FelixKrueger/TrimGalore) for more details.